Cinema 4D is a popular 3D modeling and animation tool from Maxon (www.maxon.net).

 Multi-passes give you the ability to quickly make fine adjustments to a C4D scene by compositing different kinds of passes together in After Effects, such as adjusting just the shadows or reflections in the scene.
 For the results to match Cinema 4D's default Linear Workflow project setting, you must work

 Use this option to create multiple pass layers with proper blending modes depending on the setting of Defined Multi-Passes.
 When the Defined Multi-Passes option is enabled, Add Image Layers restricts you to just adding the passes defined in the Cinema 4D render settings rather than adding all supported types.

-When adding image layers, the layer that was originally selected will be placed at the bottom of the Timeline stack, and renamed with RGBA Image appended to the layer name to reflect its multi-pass type.
+When adding image layers, the layer that was originally selected are placed at the bottom of the Timeline stack, and renamed with RGBA Image appended to the layer name to reflect its multi-pass type.

 Comp Camera into Cinema 4D